ChromeUniverse/Personal-website/public/posts/index.md

 ---

-Hi, I'm Lucca!
-Welcome to my personal website.
+**Hi, I'm Lucca!** Welcome to my personal blog.

-Here you'll find lots of programming, music, electronics and life things.
-Check the sidebar to the left (or use the navbar above if you're on mobile) for essays, posts, project write-ups, and more.
+Here you'll find lots of essays I've written on tech, coding, music, electronics and life in general.
+Use the navbar above to browse my posts, project write-ups, album reviews and more.

 Not sure where to start?
 Then consider reading [this post](/making-the-website) on how I built this website from scratch.
-You can also check all of my posts [here](/all).
-If you want to know more about myself, check this post [here](/profile).
+You can also view a list of all of my posts [here](/all).
+If you would like to know more about myself, then feel free to check this post [here](/profile).

-You're more than welcome to reach out to me on Discord.
-Send a friend request to *Lucca hash two seven four four*.
+You're more than welcome to reach out to me on Discord - just send a friend request to *Lucca hash two seven four four*.
 Promise not to spam me?

+Enjoy. 😉